IBSim/VirtualLab/docs/source/examples.rst

     Sim.Rvalues = [0.1, 0.5]
     Sim.CaptureTime = 0.01

-The script :file:`Scripts/LFA/PostAster/DiscPost.py` is used to create plots of the temperature distribtuion over time, images of the heated sample and the mesh used.
+The script :file:`Scripts/LFA/PostAster/DiscPost.py` is used to create plots of the temperature distribution over time, images of the heated sample and the mesh used.

 Task 1: Checking Mesh Quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~